MangalAnkur/DevOpsPlanet-read-yaml-file/README.md

 - `yaml-file`

-Pass a value that includes the YAML file path and filename, assign the full path string to the variable, ensuring it correctly points to the location of the YAML file
+Pass a value that includes the YAML file path and filename, assign the full path string to the variable, ensuring it correctly points to the location of the YAML file.

 - `keys`

-(Optional - default all) Pass key name to be set as Github outputs and Github environment variable.
+(Optional - default all) Pass key name to set as GitHub outputs and GitHub environment variable.
 Use `,` in case of multiple keys.

 - `key-transformation`

-(Optional - default none) By default, the step creates each environment variable name and GitHub Output exactly as specified. you can configure the step to use lowercase letters with `lowercase` or to use uppercase letters with `uppercase`.
+(Optional - default none) By default, the step creates each environment variable name and GitHub outputs exactly as specified.
+You can configure the step to convert keys to lowercase using `lowercase` or to uppercase using `uppercase`.

 - `set-env-vars`

 (Optional - default true) By default, the action configures key-value pairs as environment variables within a GitHub Actions workflow.
-If you prefer not to set these environment variables, you can modify the configuration by passing the value `false`.
+If you do not want to set these environment variables, you can modify the configuration by passing the value `false`.
 This will prevent the action from creating environment variables.

 ### Examples

-**Example 1**
+**Example 1:**
 The following example creates GitHub environment variables and sets GitHub outputs for the key-value pairs defined in a YAML file.

 config.yaml